dhellmann/pymotw/PyMOTW/zipimport/index.rst

 The zipimport module implements the zipimporter class, which can be used to find and load Python modules inside ZIP archives.
-The zipimporter supports the "import hooks" API specified in PEP 302; this is how Python Eggs work.
+The zipimporter supports the "import hooks" API specified in `PEP 302`_; this is how Python Eggs work.

 You probably won't need to use the zipimport module directly, since it is possible to import directly from a ZIP archive as long as that archive appears